 Scoliosis Treatment: Scoliosis is defined as a curve of the spine of 10 degrees.
 Scoliosis causes an abnormal side-to-side “C” or “S” shaped curve to the spine.
-It can affect any part of the spine, but the most common areas are at chest area and the lower back area.
-However, doctors offer a variety of scoliosis treatment options and exercises/rehabilitation programs that patients can do at home or at the gym.
+It can affect any part of the spine, but the chest and lower back areas are the most common areas.
+However, doctors offer various scoliosis treatment options and exercises/rehabilitation programs that patients can do at home or the gym.

 Scoliosis often appears in children.
 For most cases, treatment is not needed, as the curve corrects itself as the child grows.
-However, based on the degree of curvature and the age of the child, a combination of bracing and physical/chiropractic therapy is recommended.
+However, based on the degree of curvature and the child’s age, a combination of bracing and physical/chiropractic therapy is recommended.

 Types of scoliosis:

 - Congenital Scoliosis: The spine does not form correctly before birth